zaidalyafeai/ml-projects/pix2pix/README.md

 https://github.com/zaidalyafeai/pix2pix/tree/master/scripts/edges

 The process first uses a caffe model to create mat files.
 Then you can use matlab to generate edges.
+If you faced some difficulties with that you can use `cv2.canny` to extract the edge map of the input iamges.

 ## Processed Dataset

 Check `cats.zip` which contains 1000 images of cats.
 It was obtained from http://www.robots.ox.ac.uk/~vgg/data/pets/ by first using the segmentation to extract the cats and replace the background with white.
 Then the previous step was used to generate the edges.

+Also, `pokemon.zip` contains 800 images of Pokemons that were optained from https://www.kaggle.com/kvpratama/pokemon-images-dataset.
+The edges were extracted using canny edge extractor.